Shearer Says: “Van Gaal will need all his experience to handle the scrutiny he will be under from the British press.”

 “It is a great day, I’m very honoured to have the road named after me,” Shearer said.
 “Never did I think in 1992 when I signed here when the Premier League started that one day I’d have a road named after me, but it is here, I’m delighted.”

 Do you agree with Alan’s views?
-Then why not head to Coral and check out our wide range of available markets?
+Then why not head to Coral and check out our Premier League odds ?

 Check out our Shearer Says archive.